Go Back to: C++ Manual General Site

 name (str) – name of new primary generator

-initCommands (list of strings) – List of Geant4 commands to initialize this GeneralParticleSource
+init_commands (list of strings) – List of Geant4 commands to initialize this GeneralParticleSource

 - Returns: